DanielMazurkiewicz/WebAI/README.md

-// should prepare data according to neural network settings (especially number of inputs, number of outputs and data type)
+// Should prepare data according to neural network settings (especially number of inputs, number of outputs and data type)
-// returns typed array of dataType of NN const data = ai.prepareData(normalizeInput, normalizeOutput, [ /*
+// returns typed array of dataType of NN with series of instructions and data
+// <instruction> <inputData...> <outputData...>
+//  where instruction could be:
+//  0 - WebAI.reset - no input and no output data, only performing reset
+//  1 - WebAI.ignore - expect only input data
+//  3 - full training data (input and output)
+// Size of inputData and outputData determined by neural network architecture and data type
+// Size of instruction is an equivalent of NN data type size

+const data = ai.prepareData(normalizeInput, normalizeOutput, [
+  /*
   inputData1, outputData1,
   inputData2, outputData2,
   ...
-  WebAI.reset,                // const "reset" of WebAI defines an instruction inside data for training or verification procedures that NN internal historical and recurrent data reset should be performed
+  WebAI.reset,                // const "reset" of WebAI defines an instruction inside data for training or verification procedures
-  ...
-  inputDataN, WebAI.ignore,   // const "ignore" of WebAI defines an instruction inside data for training or verification procedures that for given input output should be ignored (for example in recurrent NNs)
+                              // that NN internal historical and recurrent data reset should be performed ... inputDataN, WebAI.ignore,   // const "ignore" of WebAI defines an instruction inside data for training or verification procedures
-  ...
-  inputDataX, outputDataX
+                              // that for given input output should be ignored (for example in recurrent NNs) ... inputDataX, outputDataX
   */